-Although the preceding discussion has focused largely on the average behavior of cell-growth features, the variation in cell traits generated by the stochasticity of events inherent in growth-related processes is nontrivial.
-Nothing in cell biology is completely deterministic.
+Although the preceding discussion has focused largely on the average behavior of cell-growth features, the stochasticity of events inherent in growth-related processes generates nontrivial variation in cell traits49.
 Sources of variation for cell size and growth rate include: 1) variation in birth size owing to imperfect partitioning at cell division; 2) variation in numbers of ribosomes and of other critical molecules per cell, partly associated with variation in initial partitioning, but also from subsequent events such as transcription and translation; 3) inaccuracies in the growth-increment target; and 4) extrinsic variation in the microenvironment.

-Numerous attempts have been made to model the steady-state distributions of cell size and division time incorporating one or more of these factors (e.g., Powell 1956; Scherbaum and Rasch 1957; Koch and Schaechter 1962; Tyson and Hannsgen 1985a,b; Taheri-Araghi et al. 2015; Jun et al. 2018).
-There is by no means uniformity in opinion on the forms of cell-feature distributions, and the statistical details will not be pursued here.
+Many attempts have been made to incorporate one or more of these factors into models of steady-state distributions of cell size and division time^{65,70,102,115,127,136,137}.
+There is by no means uniformity in opinion on the mathematical forms of cell-feature distributions, and the details will not be pursued here.
 However, it is worth noting that predicted patterns are often closely related to formal distributions derived in the early days of statistics for entirely different reasons.
-For example, the Yule (1925) distribution can be used to describe the situation in which a number of cell parts have to be duplicated during the cell-growth process, with each duplication occurring independently with fixed probability per unit time, and cell division occurring at the time of duplication of the final part.
-In contrast to this parallel (autonomous) growth of cellular constituents, a Pearson Type III distribution describes a situation in which cell division takes place only after the completion of a series of consecutive (interdependent) steps, with each initiated step completed with a certain probability per unit time following the exit from the preceding step (Kendall 1948).
+For example, the Yule155 distribution can be used to describe situations involving parallel (autonomous) growth of cellular constituents, such that cell parts are duplicated during the cell-growth process, with each duplication occurring independently with fixed probability per unit time, and cell division occurring at the time of duplication of the final part.
+In contrast, a Pearson Type III distribution describes a situation in which cell division takes place only after the completion of a series of consecutive (interdependent) steps, with each initiated step completed with a certain probability per unit time following the exit from the preceding $step^{66}$.
 Although these models do not strictly incorporate variability in size at birth, they do have features that are conceptually connected to the assumptions under the adder model, where a certain amount of cellular biomass must accrue before the cell divides.
-They also generate skewed distributions with long tails to the right, which are superficially similar to what is typically seen with real data (Figure 9.7).
+They also generate skewed distributions with long tails to the right, superficially similar to what is typically seen with real data (Figure 9.8).

-A review of results from single-cell monitoring demonstrates that the magnitude of standing variation among genetically uniform cells is generally quite large.
-Observations from well-mixed laboratory cultures of unicellular species suggest that coefficients of variation (CVs, equal to the standard deviation divided by the mean) in the range of 0.1 to 0.5 are common for size at birth and maturity, incremental addition, and age at division (Table 9.1).
-Such CVs are substantially higher than those observed for morphometric traits in genetically variable samples of multicellular organisms, which are usually on the order of 0.05 to 0.10 (Lynch and Walsh 1998).
+Results from single-cell monitoring demonstrate that the magnitude of standing variation among genetically uniform cells is generally quite large.
+Observations from well-mixed laboratory cultures of unicellular species commonly yield coefficients of variation (CVs, equal to the standard deviation divided by the mean) in the range of 0.1 to 0.5 for size at birth and maturity, incremental addition, and age at division (Table 9.1).
+As all of the studies in Table 9.1 involve single genotypes, the observed variance is due entirely to vagaries in the internal and external cellular environment.
+Yet, CVs of this magnitude are substantially greater than those observed for morphometric traits in genetically variable samples of multicellular organisms82, which are usually on the order of 0.05 to 0.10.